LastCallMedia/vagabond/README.md

 Vagabond Development Environment
 ================================

-This is a development tool to help in setting up a docker powered development stack.
+Vagabond Development Environment is brought to you by your friends at [Last Call Media](https://www.lastcallmedia.com), this is a development tool to help in setting up a docker powered development stack.
 It was built to help Last Call Media transition from a Vagrant development stack to a Docker one.
 It's mostly useful for OSX users, although Linux users might eventually find it helpful too.

 It assumes the following: